onethirdzero/blog/content/_index.md

 weight = "1" # Lower weighted items get ordered first.
 +++

 Hi, I'm Jordan.
+I’m a systems engineer at [Demonware](https://demonware.net).

-I’m currently an undergrad at Simon Fraser University, majoring in Computing Science.
-My interests are in backend development, systems architecture and infrastructure.
+I am an alumni of Simon Fraser University, where I majored in Computing Science.
+My interests are in distributed systems, architecture and infrastructure.

-I've interned at [Safe Software](https://safe.com), [Hootsuite](https://hootsuite.com), and most recently at [Demonware](https://demonware.net).
+I interned at [Safe Software](https://safe.com) and [Hootsuite](https://hootsuite.com) during my undergrad.

-I am graduating in Dec 2019 and will be looking for full-time opportunities.
-If you think I'm a [good fit](resume.pdf), you can reach me [here](mailto:jordansiaw.cy@gmail.com)!
+If you'd like to get in touch, you can reach me [here](mailto:jordansiaw.cy@gmail.com)!

 Check out other things I do on the interwebs here: